DokterW/fupr/README.md

 Inspired by [fedup](https://fedoraproject.org/wiki/FedUp) and my wish for Fedora releasing a rolling release option.

-It also makes keeping your system up to date a bit easier.
+fupr goes beyond what fedup was meant to do.
+It is more of an overlay of dnf to make it easier to keep your system up to date.

+*Read more about the risks of installing a beta [here](https://fedoraproject.org/wiki/Upgrading).*

 Instead of typing _sudo dnf upgrade --refresh_, you just type _fupr update_.

-You can also forget about type
+You can also forget about typing
 _sudo dnf upgrade --refresh_
 _sudo dnf system-upgrade download --releasever=XX_
 _sudo dnf system-upgrade reboot_
 Just type _fupr upgrade_, and it also checks if a new released is available before it does the system upgrade.
 If not, it just updates the current version you have installed.

-For now it's just a simple tool to upgrade to the next Fedora Beta, do a system upgrade of your current version with the _--refresh_ flag and to check when the next Fedora Beta might be released.

-Read more about the risks of installing a beta [here](https://fedoraproject.org/wiki/Upgrading).

-_fupr <command> <syntax>_
+_fupr <command> <args>_

 _install_
     _Install software_